Seasonal bulk flowers & foliage for DIY weddings & events

 -

 It depends.
 Many factors contribute to vase life, and some flowers naturally die faster.
 Poppies, for example, last about three days, while zinnias and basil will blow past the two-week mark if properly cared for.
-The best way to maximize your bouquet is to give your flowers the TLC they need using the steps above and removing stems individually as they die so they don’t decay the vase.
+The best way to maximize your bouquet is to give your flowers the TLC they need using the steps above and by removing stems individually as they die so they don’t decay in the vase.

 -